Brinfer/ClearWay/README.md

 ### 4.2.
 Latex

-The drafting of documents is done in latex, some packages are necessary:
+The drafting of documents is done in latex, some packages are necessary.

+In order to use cross-references, use BibTeX for your bibliography or if you want to have a glossary, the program [latexmk](https://mg.readthedocs.io/latexmk.html) is used.
+Below the list of latex packages used in the documents :

 - [ae](https://www.ctan.org/pkg/ae)
--[aeguill](https://www.ctan.org/pkg/aeguill) This package manages culturally-determined typographical (and other)
-          rules for a wide range of languages.
+- [aeguill](https://www.ctan.org/pkg/aeguill) This package manages culturally-determined typographical (and other) rules for a wide range of languages.
 - [babel](https://www.ctan.org/pkg/babel) This package manages culturally-determined typographical (and other) rules or a wide range of languages.